 The Army museum (Legermuseum) is situated in the seventeenth-century Armamentarium - an arsenal from the Dutch East India Company period.
-The museum displays the world of militairy history and current affairs, war and peace, moving stories, ans colourful traditions.
+The museum displays the world of military history and current affairs, war and peace, moving stories, ans colorful traditions.
 The Legermuseum has an extensive collection - from fire arms and tanks to harnesses and musical instruments.

 Telephone: 0031 (0) 15 - 215 0500

 Museum Het Prinsenhof is the museum about William of Orange and Delft in the Golden Age.
 It is situated in the former Sint Agathaklooster.
 In 1572, William of Orange chose this convent as one of his homes.
 From this base, he led the uprising against the Spanish landowner Philip II.
 In 1584, William of Orange was murdered here and the bullet holes are still visible in the wall.
 The museum tells the story of the Uprising on the basis of paintings and other objects.
 There is also art from the Golden Age, including paintings by contemporaries of Johannes Vermeer.
 The atmosphere of the building is still that of a medieval convent.